kiranraathod/taskflow-memory-server/README.md

 - **Context Manager**: Manages context information with caching and Memory Bank integration.
 - **Plan/Act Mode Engine**: Controls planning and execution workflows with mode-specific functionality.
 - **Async Operation Manager**: Handles long-running operations with status tracking.
-- **TaskFlow Tools**: Collection of tools for interacting with the system through the FastMCP protocol.
+- **TaskFlow Tools**: Collection of tools for interacting with the system through the MCP protocol.

 ## Memory Bank Structure